 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Liberia?

 In Liberia the standard voltage is 120 / 220 V and the frequency is 60 / 50 Hz.

 - Watch out!
 In Liberia more than one voltage is being used (120 / 220 V).

 It can depend on the region, the city or even the hotel which voltage you will come across.
 Your appliances work on 230 V. So please check locally if you can use your appliances!

 If the local voltage is 120 V, you need a voltage converter.
 Some say you can carefully try to use your appliances in Liberia without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you live in Sweden and don't want to take any chances, use a voltage converter in Liberia.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 Also the frequency in Liberia (60 / 50 Hz) differs from the frequency in Sweden (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
 If your converter cannot change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.